 - “How and what can I do to help?”

 Don’t try and fix it

-You’re not the handy-person here to fix a leaky roof or a broken table leg, you don’t need to fix the person.
-I know that’s hard, as I’m often driven to try and fix a problem when it’s presented to me.
+You’re not the handy person here to fix a leaky roof or a broken table leg, you don’t need to fix the person.
+I know that’s hard, as I’m often driven to try to fix a problem when it’s presented to me.
 But this is a conversation, not a counselling session, and change doesn’t happen overnight.
 It’s not your job to make their mental health problem go away, even if you are asking twice to get a conversation going about their mental health.